moofed/wg-forum-stats/README.md

 A user script for displaying win rate statistics for authors of Wargaming.net forum posts.

 ### Features
-* Supports the NA forums for WoT and WoWP
+* Supports the NA forums for WoT, WoWP and WoWS
-* Color coded winrates for Wot and WoWP displayed in the sidebar
+* Color coded winrates displayed in the sidebar
+* Battle count displayed as tooltip
+* A game is not displayed if that player has 0 battles

 ### Install Instructions
 #### Chrome